Engineering ProductivityLast Updated Oct 3, 20249 min read

 Architecture

-The Helm architecture has improved significantly between versions 2 and 3.
-Version 2 used a Tiller server to mediate between the Helm client and the Kubernetes API server.
+The Helm architecture improved significantly between versions 2 and 3.
+In version 2, there was a Tiller server that connected the Helm client to the Kubernetes API server.
 It kept track of all the resources created using Helm.
-In favor of a client-only architecture, version 3 removed the Tiller server, instead using a direct API connection to interact with the Kubernetes API server.

 How Helm works